JayWood/the-seo-framework/readme.txt

 	* All admin notices are now dismissible.
 	* Term AJAX handler for the SEO bar, so when you add a new term you can already check its SEO state.
 	* Small notification in the Feed Settings when the feed is already converted into an excerpt.
+	* The blog page is now also shown within the Sitemap.
 * **Changed:**
 	/
 	* TODO New Plugin Logo!